brainsatplay/capacitor-ble-interop-test/README.md

 - `npx cap copy` or `npx cap sync` to sync the www/ dist to the platform-specific folders.
 - `npx cap open android` to open android studio ready to build and serve the apk.

-Build the android project by click the Make Project hammer icon.
-Then run with your android device connected or the built-in android emulators active.
+Build the android project by click the Make Project hammer icon if it doesn't start automatically.
+Then if you see BUILD SUCCESSFUL, run with your android device connected or the built-in android emulators active.

 #### XCode